 When should you outsource HR?

 HR is a cost center that takes time away from revenue generating functions.
-By outsourcing, personnel can concentrate on more strategic activities that could increase revenue.
+With outsourced HR personnel can concentrate on more strategic activities that could increase revenue.
 There are factors to consider when deciding if it’s time to outsource:

 - HR systems aren’t accessible remotely – Flexible work arrangements require mobile systems that support onsite, remote, local, national and even international employees.
 During COVID-19, companies had to adjust to a remote business model practically overnight.
 From normal operations to disaster planning, HR should be able to support your company needs.